Skip to Content

 Currently: Broadview Heights, Ohio

-In addition, I also continue to carry out my own music making with my business called Cleveland Cocktail Piano.
+My Director of Learning role leads strategic planning initiatives and implementation of education programs/content for students of all ages in schools, in the community, and/or online.
+I work closely with Cleveland schools to implement meaningful music programs and provide teachers with resources and ODE-certified professional development training which are eligible for CEUs toward licensure renew.
+In addition, I also continue to carry out my own music-making with my business called Cleveland Cocktail Piano.
 I perform for wedding ceremonies, receptions, holiday parties, and other special events.
 I get to perform many styles of music, but especially love making 'cocktail' covers for popular songs.

 Ultimate Goal

-Everyday I work towards my goal of bridging gaps and breaking barriers for students and families in the Cleveland community through music.
-Deeply rooted systemic racism has taken so much from too many communities in the world and while I know I can't solve all of the injustices, what I can do is develop and implement meaningful programming that have the potential to bring joy to children and families through the power of music.
+Every day I work towards my goal of bridging gaps and breaking barriers for students and families in the Cleveland community through music.
+Deeply rooted systemic racism has taken so much from too many communities in the world and while I know I can't solve all of the injustices, what I can do is develop and implement meaningful programming that has the potential to bring joy to children and families through the power of music.